adamfowleruk/OpenABM-Covid19/README.md

 ### POSIX setup

-On MacOS or Linux systems you will then need to generate and run a configure file (this will need installation of `autoconf` such as using Homebrew on MacOS, `brew install autoconf`).
+On MacOS or Linux systems you will then need to generate and run a configure file when using the GSL compilation option (this will need installation of `autoconf` such as using Homebrew on MacOS, `brew install autoconf`).

 ```
 autoconf